hfgiii/ses_portfolio/README.md

 ## ses_portfolio

-This project exists to exercise [elasticsearch](http://elasticsearch.org) and with scala elasticsearch client, [elastic4s](https://github.com/sksamuel/elastic4s).
-The examples in this project are inspired by problem sets in the [Coursera](https://www.coursera.org/), [Computational Investing, Part I](https://www.coursera.org/course/compinvesting1).
+This project exists to exercise [elasticsearch](http://elasticsearch.org) with scala elasticsearch client, [elastic4s](https://github.com/sksamuel/elastic4s).
+The examples in this project are inspired by problem sets in the [Coursera](https://www.coursera.org/) course, [Computational Investing, Part I](https://www.coursera.org/course/compinvesting1).

 In particular, current examples use elaticsearch to :